salesforce/design-system-react/README.md

 npm install --save design-system-react
 ```

-In your React code, import the library by specifying the specific components you would like to use.
+Then, in your React code, import the library as follows.
 Refer to each component using the "SLDS" prefix, e.g. SLDSIcons or SLDSButtons.
 For example:

 ```
 import {SLDSIcons} from 'design-system-react';
 ```

-In your JSX, refer to the component as COMPONENT_TYPE.COMPONENT_VARIANT, e.g. SLDSIcons.Icon.
-Here is an example media object using a SLDSIcons.Icon:
+In your JSX, refer to the component as COMPONENT.COMPONENT_VARIANT, e.g. SLDSIcons.Icon.

+Here is an example media object using SLDSIcons.Icon:

 ```
   <div className="slds-media slds-media-center">